Reed-CompBio/spras/docs/tutorial/intermediate.rst

 While you can still open and inspect these files manually, the number of outputs is much greater than in the beginner.yaml run, making manual inspection less practical.
 The pathway.txt outputs serve as the foundation for further post-analysis, where you can systematically compare and interpret the reconstructed networks in greater detail.

-In the next steps, we'll use SPRAS's internal post analyses tools to further explore and analyze these outputs.
+In the next steps, we'll use SPRAS's post analysis tools to further explore and analyze these outputs.

 Step 3: Use ML Post-Analysis
 =============================